 Examples of travel that require registration include travel to conferences, travel to for research, study abroad undertaken while on leave of absence (if you will receive credit at Vanderbilt), athletics trips, trips organized by a student organization, and trips undertaken using funds from a Vanderbilt-managed grant or fellowship.

 Students who study abroad on a program offered through the Global Education Office (GEO), including Maymester Abroad courses, will be registered automatically by GEO and do not need to take any action.

 There are four steps to registering your travel.
 Your trip organizer or departmental administrative officer may require you to provide documentation that you have completed some or all of these steps.

-- Check Vanderbilt’s Restricted Regions List.
-If any of your destinations is on the list, you will need to request an exception from the Study Abroad Risk Assessment Committee (SARAC).
-Find out more here.
+- Determine if any of your destinations are high risk travel locations.
+If so, you will need to request an exception from the Study Away Risk Assessment Committee (SARAC).

 - Sign the Release of Liability Form and turn it in to your trip organizer or departmental administrative officer.